 Pioneer Athletic Super Summer (P.A.S.S.)
 Camp is a weekly sports and wellness summer camp for campers ages 5–11.
 Entering its 25th summer at DU, P.A.S.S.
 Camp is a DU summer tradition for the University and the Denver community.

 P.A.S.S.
-Camp is a developmental sports camp focusing on sportsmanship, teamwork and the fundamentals of sports.
-Campers will have the opportunity to experience the Division I varsity fields, courts and rinks.
-For participants beyond a beginner level, we recommend attending the Denver Pioneers summer camps.
+Camp focuses on sportsmanship, teamwork and the fundamentals of sports.
+Campers will have the opportunity to experience the NCAA Division I varsity fields, courts and rinks that the Denver Pioneers call home.